flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Patched browser that user can specify embedding desired by user
     - We should meet!
         - https://smurp.com/meet
+    - You should review the European Research Council: https://erc.europa.eu/

 ## [[2025-02-19]]
 - Attending: [[Peter Kaminski]] [[Aram Zucker-Scharff]]